val-iisc/3d-lmnet/README.md

 ## Dataset

 ### ShapeNet
-We use the rendered images from the dataset provided by <a href="https://github.com/chrischoy/3D-R2N2" target="_blank" >3d-r2n2</a>, which consists of 13 object categories from ShapeNet.
+We train and validate our model on the ShapeNet dataset.
+We use the rendered images from the dataset provided by <a href="https://github.com/chrischoy/3D-R2N2" target="_blank" >3d-r2n2</a>, which consists of 13 object categories.
 For generating the ground truth point clouds, we sample points on the corresponding object meshes from ShapeNet.
 We use the dataset split provided by r2n2 in all the experiments.
 Data download links are provided below:<br>
 Rendered Images (~12.3 GB): http://cvgl.stanford.edu/data2/ShapeNetRendering.tgz<br>
 ShapeNet pointclouds (~2.8 GB): [https://drive.google.com/open?id=1cfoe521iTgcB_7-g_98GYAqO553W8Y0g](https://drive.google.com/open?id=1cfoe521iTgcB_7-g_98GYAqO553W8Y0g)